mbarcia/ansible-newrelic/README.md

 Requirements
 ------------

-This role DOES NOT require PHP5 FPM (Fast Process Manager) to be present.
-But if it is, it will install New Relic's PHP agent.
+This role DOES NOT require PHP-FPM (Fast Process Manager) to be present.
+But if it is, it will install New Relic's PHP agent (both PHP5 and PHP7 are supported).

 This role DOES NOT require DebOps PKI (Private Key Infrastructure) to be present.
 But if it is, it will provide certificates to setup TLS in LSM's connection to Docker.